 Normally, the coffee is recommended to be roasted dark for your espresso, which brings out the darker, stronger, and sweeter characteristics, that are known to work well when mixed with milk.
 If you’re preparing your coffee in a pour-over method, medium or even light roast is recommended, since they showcase the more delicate flavor notes hidden inside the bean.

 Some brewing methods allow for experimentation and the roast profile you choose depends on your preference, such as Aeropress.
-So when you buy unroasted green coffee beans of your favorite single-origin, you can decide on the roast as well as use the same beans for two different types of roasts and brewing methods too.
+So, when you buy unroasted green coffee beans of your favorite single-origin, you get the perk of switching up how you roast the same bag of beans.

 Health Benefits And Risks